chapdel/fmc/docs/installation-on-vapor/configuration-recommentations.md

 ## Uploads on Vapor

-To have image uploads work for the editors and have uploads work for subscriber imports, make sure to change these configurations:
+Due to the serverless nature of Vapor, file uploads should be stored in a cloud storage system, such as AWS S3 or Google Cloud Storage.
+You can read more about configuring cloud storage for Vapor [here](https://docs.vapor.build/1.0/resources/storage.html).

+For Mailcoach, this applies to subscriber imports and image uploads in the mail editors.

+### Image uploads in editors

-Make sure you have an S3 disk configuration that contains `'visibility' => 'public'`, for example:
+Make sure you have an S3 disk configuration that contains `'visibility' => 'public'`.
+For example:

 ```php
 // config/filesystems.php